What is this Service?

 Municipal Children’s Services divisions plan and manage their local child care system, focusing on the integration of government initiatives, inter-agency coordination and the development of quality programs and services for children and their families.

-Municipalities are mandated by provincial legislation under the Day Nursery Act as Service System Managers to plan, direct and deliver child care services.
+Municipalities are mandated by provincial legislation under the Child Care & Early Years Act (CCEYA) as Service System Managers to plan, direct and deliver child care services.

 Specific objectives include:

 - Providing a continuum of quality community-based services accessible to children, their families and caregivers

 - Fostering partnerships with the community in planning and service delivery integration to ensure equitable access to high quality child care for children and support for families

 - Providing financial support to eligible families to enable them to participate fully in employment, training and developmental opportunities

 - Demographics: Population density and dispersion will vary by municipality.
 The cost of providing services, in certain areas, to certain populations, will be impacted by unique local and regional factors, such as population and population growth, and low income.